DK26/wrapin-py/README.md

     UNWRAP ==> |Then| RUN_EXEC;
 ```

-The wrapped file is unwrapped to the running user's home directory under a new directory called `unwrapped`.
+The wrapped file is unwrapped into the running user's home directory under a new directory called `unwrapped`.
 This is done to make sure that permissions will not pose a problem.

 ## Tested On